qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

     for pnt in p:
       rb.addPoint(pnt)

-And here is the same sample but using :meth:`dijkstra
+And here is the same sample but using the :meth:`dijkstra
 <qgis.analysis.QgsGraphAnalyzer.dijkstra>` method

 ::